UCSolarCarTeam/SolarCar-Startup-Routine/README.md

 ## Running

+Run as ./domovoi.py -p or ./domovoi.py --primary

+This will open Domovoi in primary pi mode, which will attempt to open a process file named "primary.txt".
+Running the program without arguments will open Domovoi in secondary pi mode, which will attempt to open a process file named "secondary.txt"

-Run as ./domovoi.py [processesfile] where processesfile is a text file formatted as the following:
+A process file is a text file formatted as the following:

 path/to/process1 arg1 arg2 args...
 path/to/process2